deet28/Battleship/README.md

-This is the board game Battleship, made strictly with vanilla JS (HTML and CSS).
+This is the board game Battleship, made using vanilla Javascript.
 Jest is used to test gameplay features.

+Computer AI was written to guide computer's choice.